Himalayan Yoga Academy

 History of Vinyasa Yoga

-Our yoga styles include: All Levels Vinyasa Yoga, Slow Flow Vinyasa Yoga, Dynamic Flow Vinyasa Yoga, Yoga Fusion (Yoga and Pilates blend), Restorative Yoga, and Ashtanga Yoga.
-This wide range of styles and levels allows you the space to discover what is best for you on any given day.
-When you find the right style and teacher, you’ll be able to create a steady practice.
-Once you’ve established a routine, you’ll be able to experience the many benefits of a regular yoga practice.
-Practice once a week and you will change your mind.
-Practice three times a week and you will change your body.
-Practice every day and you can change your life!
+We offer a variety of yoga styles, including All Levels Vinyasa Yoga, Slow Flow Vinyasa Yoga, Dynamic Flow Vinyasa Yoga, Yoga Fusion (a blend of Yoga and Pilates), Restorative Yoga, and Ashtanga Yoga.
+This wide range of styles and levels gives you the freedom to explore and choose what suits you best on any given day.
+When you find the right style and teacher, you build a steady and fulfilling practice.
+As you establish a routine, you begin to experience the many benefits of consistent yoga.
+Practice once a week, and you change your mind.
+Practice three times a week, and you will change your body.
+To transform your life, practice every day.

 Characteristics of Vinyasa Flow Yoga